-The Previously mentioned Unicornfish, Convict Tang and Yellow Tang are all technically Surgeonfish this is about the more true Surgeons.
+The Previously mentioned Unicornfish, Convict Tang, and Yellow Tang are all technically Surgeonfish this section looks at the True Surgeons.

 Triggers and Filefish

-While they seem pretty plain, they are actually a very pretty fish when you get up close.
+While they seem pretty plain, they are actually very pretty fish when you get up close.

-The Wrasse are the Cleaners of the oceans.
-These little brightly colored fish spend their time darting around the reefs, picking off stray bits of food and leftovers and picking parasites off the reef more giant creatures.
+The wrasse are the Cleaners of the oceans.
+These little brightly colored fish spend their time darting around the reefs, picking off stray bits of food and leftovers, and picking parasites off the reefs more giant creatures.
 They do a sterling job.
 They are also very often beautifully colored.
 While most Wrasse that you will spot are pretty small young fish darting around the coral they can grow to pretty sizable fish that tend to inhabit the deeper waters.

 Saddle Wrasse are fantastic little fish, these colorful little creatures, scurry about very close to shore, and bring life and color to any rockpool or rocky coast.

 Cleaner wrasse are tiny little fish that can easily be missed.
 They are brightly colored but hide out of sight most of the time.
 However, they have the habit of coming out and cleaning parasites off the bigger species.
 So if you find a large number of cleaner wrasse chances are you are at a cleaning station and something cool will be along to donate its parasites for a Free mean for the Wrasse.